PatrickTheCodeGuy/Sprint-Challenge-Authentication/ANSWERS.md

 2. What does bcrypt do to help us store passwords in a secure manner. it hashes the password a number of times (the dev gets to choose) before storing it into the DB.
 This is useful because then the password isnt saved as plain text.
-3. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers? it adds salt, which is a way to "sprinkle" in random data to our hashes so that it increases the security of our hash.
 4. What are the three parts of the JSON Web Token?